TickyWill/ConfMeter/README.md

 ## Documentation building
 Run the following commands to build the sphinx documentation:
-- Only in case of a previous building
+- Only in case of a previous building (creation of "docs" folder under progress)
 ```
 docs\make.bat clean
 ```